-Marisa is a public law practitioner specialising in immigration law, community care and housing law with particular expertise in working with very vulnerable clients such as those with complex disabilities; minors; victims of torture including sexual violence; and victims of trafficking and exploitation.
-She represents clients in applications for judicial review, including unlawful detention, age assessment, and the transfer of unaccompanied asylum seeking children, and in statutory appeals.
+Marisa is a public law practitioner specialising in immigration law and community care law with particular expertise in working with very vulnerable clients such as those with complex disabilities; minors; victims of torture including sexual violence; and victims of trafficking and exploitation.
+She represents clients in applications for judicial review, including systemic challenges challenging policies and/or practice, Children Act 1989 claims, claims related to modern slavery, asylum support accommodation, unlawful detention, age assessment; and in statutory appeals.

 She is repeatedly praised for her written work with one judge observing: